Visions fugitives: 5. Molto giocoso

 This twenty-five second piece is uniformly light and playful (rather scherzo-like), probably because the melody is rather disjunct, creating a humorous effect.
 This piece is polytonal and alternates often between G and G-flat major/F-sharp major, but eventually ends with a plagal cadence in G major.

 6. Con eleganza

 This movement is dance-like, with a gently rising melody which quickly blooms and fades away.
 This piece seems to imply A minor, though this has been undermined in the middle section with the appearance of E-flat and A-flat in the accompaniment.
 It ends with a perfect cadence in A minor.
-Like the movement before it, performance time lasts around twenty-eight seconds.
+The performance time lasts around twenty-eight seconds.

 7. Pittoresco (Arpa)

-This movement begins with a narrante bass accompaniment somewhat reminiscent of the famous opening of Prokofiev's notorious Piano Concerto No. 2.
+This movement begins with a narrante bass accompaniment somewhat reminiscent of the opening of Prokofiev's Piano Concerto No. 2.
 The right hand enters with a fleeting, fairy-like, sparkling melody which seems to develop aimlessly.
 Close to the end of the movement there is a sudden, dark bass chord played forte, and the movement quickly dies after that.
 This movement has a performance time of around two minutes.